DoD SkillBridge: What You Need to Know

 - Location

-Each organization are liaisons for DoD SkillBridge and they offer a variety of opportunities.
-These opportunities range from earning professional certificates, experience industry-focused internships, and receive resume and interview assistance.
-Using these organizations will not only make the process easier but will match you with a position that will benefit your future career.
+Each organization is a liaison for DoD SkillBridge and offers a variety of opportunities.
+These opportunities range from earning professional certificates to experiencing industry-focused internships and receiving resume and interview assistance.
+Using these organizations will not only make the process easier but also match you with a position that will benefit your future career.

 Arrangement

-After going through all of these steps, you need to prepare for your stay.
+After going through all these steps, you must prepare for your stay.
 Depending on where your internship is, military installations can make lodging space available in military barracks even if you are outside of your geographic home base.
-Barracks’ managers may authorize your stay on a space availability basis, all without any charge to you.
+Barracks managers may authorize your stay on a space availability basis, all without any charge to you.

 If you receive Basic Allowance for Housing (BAH), you will continue to receive the same amount as your geographic duty location.
 So, if the cost of living is higher at your internship location, you will have to pay the difference of your living arrangement.